-We do not yet have any human clinical research evaluating the effects of Tru Niagen® supplementation after chemotherapy, radiation, or other therapies that affect the mitochondria and recommend consulting with your doctor prior to use.
+We do not yet have published human clinical research evaluating the effects of Tru Niagen® supplementation after chemotherapy, radiation, or other therapies that affect the mitochondria and recommend consulting with your healthcare practitioner prior to use.

 Articles in this section

 - Do Independent Third Party Organizations Like Usp, Nsf, Consumerlab.com Or Labdoor Test Your Products?
 If So, Can You Provide Links To Any Of Their Studies?